 Mode of Payment : Other

 Students are required to fill the application form offline.
-They can either visit the Board directly or contact any school affiliated with the Board.
-After filling the form and depositing the application form, students will be able to sit for the exam in May 2021.
+They can either visit the board office directly or contact any school affiliated with the Board.
+After filling the form and depositing the application form, students will be eligible to sit for the exam.

 TBSE Madhyamik 2021 Syllabus